raybellis/usim/README.md

-# usim
+# USIM

 A Motorola MC6809 emulator written in C++

-NB: version 0.91 is historic (written 1993 - 1994) and has some serious
+NB: version 0.91 is historic (written 1993 - 1994) and had some serious
 known bugs in the handling of some instructions and addressing modes.
 Many thanks are due to B. Armstrong and Soren Roug for finding and resolving those.